Installation Guide (Legacy Products)

 It could take up to an hour for the email to come through but usually it’s very quick.
 Check your junk/spam folder if you don’t see it in your inbox.
 Be sure to add @librewave.com to your email whitelist.

-Rhapsody is Libre Wave’s sample library installer, manager, and launcher.
-Click the button below to go to the Rhapsody download page and grab your copy for free.
+Rhapsody instruments are installed through Rhapsody itself.
+It acts as an instrument installer, manager, and launcher.
+Click the button below to visit the Rhapsody download page and grab your copy for free.

 Here’s a video showing the download and installation process for a Rhapsody instrument.
 Or keep reading if you prefer written instructions.